marcelodiiorio/advance-scenarios/policies/saml-relying-party/source-code/node-js-express/Readme.md

 # Securing a Node.js express web application with  Azure AD B2C using SAML 2.0 protocol

 This solution demonstrates how to integrate [Node.js](https://nodejs.org/en/) [express](https://expressjs.com/) application with Azure AD B2C, using SAML protocol.
 The solution is based on the [saml2-js package](https://www.npmjs.com/package/saml2-js).

+> Read the [Configure SAML Relying party application](../../) before you configure your relying party application.

 ## 1. Setup Node.js project
 1. Installed [Node.js](https://nodejs.org/).
 If you aleardy install Node.js move to the next step